 1) Some Wedding Guests Won’t Be Able To Travel

-If you’ve always imagined your wedding day as a huge celebration shared with all of your nearest and dearest, a destination wedding could lead to some disappointment.
-Depending upon the size of your guest list, it’s fair to assume that some people won’t make it to your wedding.
+If you’ve always imagined your wedding day as a huge celebration shared with all of your nearest and dearest, a destination wedding might not be the best choice.
+Depending on the size of your guest list, it’s fair to assume that some people won’t make it to your wedding.
 There can be lots of reasons for this.
 Perhaps they can’t afford the expense, maybe they can’t get the time off work, or maybe an elderly relative isn’t quite up to a long-haul flight.

 There are ways around this of course, and it’s best to engage with important guests early on.
 This might involve offering to help with expenses or even choosing a date or destination that’s going to be accessible and affordable for all.

-Another common solution is to plan an at-home reception on your return and invite a larger number of guests.
+Another common solution is to plan an at-home reception and invite a larger number of guests.
 This can be as simple or as formal as you like and is a great way to ensure that everyone feels included in your celebrations.

 2) You Will Be Planning Your Wedding Remotely